brycewray/astro-site-legacy/src/pages/posts/2021/04/using-eleventys-official-image-plugin.md

 Now that I've gone through that, I offer this post in the hope of making it simpler for even new Eleventy users to understand Eleventy Image.
 After all, if **this** old fart can, so can you.

-Let's break it down to three simple questions:<br />
+Let's break it down to three simple questions:\
 "What?"
 "Why?"
 "How?"

 ## What is Eleventy Image?